wanjiasu/my-app/README.md

 uv is used to manage Python dependencies in the backend.
 Install uv by following the [official installation guide](https://docs.astral.sh/uv/getting-started/installation/).

 #### 2. Node.jsm, npm and pnpm
-To run the frontend, ensure Node.js and npm are installed to run.
+To run the frontend, ensure Node.js and npm are installed.
 Follow the [Node.js installation guide](https://nodejs.org/en/download/).
 After that, install pnpm by running:
 ```bash
 npm install -g pnpm